ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-fixing-asus-x59gl-random-shutdowns.md

 To let ThrottleStop start on boot, download [ThrottleStop.xml](https://github.com/ikem-krueger/ikem-krueger.github.io/raw/master/_files/ThrottleStop/ThrottleStop.xml) and open the Task Scheduler and import "ThrottleStop.xml".

-## Conclusion
+## Final words

-The combination of the more efficient processor, with a different multiplier results in a lower TDP, which fixes the heat issue.
+The combination of the more efficient processor with a different multiplier resulted in a lower TDP.

+The heat issue is gone, and the laptop runs stable now.
+And so should yours now.